Reference Entry

 DocumentIndexstores your documents. - Each

-TextFieldIndexindexes one field such astitle,body, ortags. - A query object describes what you want to match.
+TextFieldIndexindexes one field such astitle,body, ortags. - A JSON request describes what you want to match.

 Why it is broader than a fuzzy-only library